wsantos/samplemap/README.md

                                  coordinates : [ [ [ <lng1>, <lat1> ] , [ <lng2>, <lat2> ] ... ] ]
                       } } } } )
 ```

+- Freehand draw <http://jsfiddle.net/uF62D/1/> but it is easy to plug in current code.